Double Spend Proofs - BCHN Implementation Notes

-To give information to users of the BCHN software about expected behavior of the DSProof feature which is not fully addressed in the current draft specification maintained upstream
+To give information to users of the BCHN software about expected behavior of the DSProof feature which is not fully addressed in the current specification.

-To provide additional notes about interpretation of the upstream specification in instances where more clarity is deemed useful - for anyone trying to understand or implement the upstream specification.
+To provide additional notes about interpretation of the specification in instances where more clarity is deemed useful - for anyone trying to understand or implement the specification.